-Today, there are hundreds of millions of blogs and other types of content that are competing for your readers’ attention.
+Today, there are hundreds of millions of blogs that are competing for your readers’ attention.
 To stand out, you need to take your blogging game to a new level.

 And the best way to do that is to focus relentlessly on the fundamental mechanics of writing a great blog post.